vveisard/blue-ball/WORK.md

 ---

+# STORY as a player, I want animations

+## DESIGN

+walking animation speed should be determined by speed

+---

 # ACTION

 basic show off
+share on 4chan/vg/sthg/
-Publish on itch.io under my personal account share on discord share on 4chan/vg/sthg/ share with discord
+share on project discord
+share on my YouTube

 ---

-# ACTION

-show off the current build

 ---

-# STORY I want a real level with camera zones

 ---

+for fuark engine:

 ---

-for fuark engine:

 # STORY as a developer, I want state machine